Ashton-Sidhu/aethos/docs/index.rst

     model.rf_cls.confusion_matrix() # Displays a confusion matrix for the random forest model Load your data into pandas.

-**NOTE:** One of the benefits of using ``pyautoml`` is that any method you apply on your train set, gets applied to your test dataset.
-For any method that requires fitting (replacing missing data with mean), the method is fit on the training data and then applied to the testing data to avoid data leakage.

-**NOTE:** If you are providing a list or a Series and your data is split into train and test, the new column is created in the dataset that matches the length of the data provided.
-If the length of the data provided matches both train and test data it is added to both.
-To individually add new columns you can do the following:

-**NOTE:** In pandas you'll often see ``df = df.method(...)`` or ``df.method(..., inplace=True)`` when transforming your data.
-Then depending on how you developed your analysis, when a mistake is made you either have to restart the kernel or reload your data entirely.
-In ``pyautoml`` most methods will change the data inplace (methods that have the keyword argument ``new_col_name`` will create a new column) without having to go ``df = df.method(...)``.
-To create a "checkpoint" that creates a copy of your current state just assign the method to a variable, for example:

 In terms of speed, on the backend I am doing everything I can do to use vectorization to reduce processing and computation time (even when using .apply) and I am constantly trying to make speed improvements where possible.